kishore333/ansible_kafka_tarball/README.md

-# Kafka Setup
+# Ansible Playbook - Setup Kafka Cluster.

 This is a simple Kafka setup.
 In this setup we are running `kafka` over a dedicated `zookeeper` service.
 (NOT the standalone zookeeper which comes with `kafka`)

 Before we start read more information about Zookeeper/Kafka in the below link.
-So that we get an idea of how the setup is done.

 1. Setup [Zookeeper](roles/zookeeper_install_tarball/README.md).
 2. Setup [Kafka](roles/kafka_install_tarball/README.md).
 Server running on ports 9091/9092 ports on each server.